Carts are Coming!

 What happens if I move, or rent my home?

-These carts are the property of the City of Fairfax and are numerically registered to the address to which they were originally delivered.
+If you receive carts, they are the property of the City of Fairfax and are numerically registered to the address to which they were originally delivered.
 If you decide to move or rent your house, simply leave your carts with the property.

 What Gives the City Authority to Provide Carts?